octo-technology/OpenTezos/docs/ligo/examples.md

 ```

 >A patch takes a record to be updated,
-> and a record with a subset of the fields to update,
+> a record with a subset of the fields to update,
 > then applies the latter to the former.

 ## Main function

-In LIGO, the design pattern is to have one main function called main,
+In LIGO, the design aim is to have one main function called main,
 that dispatches the control flow according to its parameter.
-Those functions called for those actions are called entrypoints.
+The functions used for those actions are called entrypoints.

 In the example bellow:
 - The functions `set_ship_code` and `go_to` are the entrypoints.